dariosky/udacity-readable/README.md

 ### Notes

-When fetching the list of posts per category, I'm doing an API call when changing the category: having small posts, would allow also to keep all posts in the state and just filter them, but I wanted to deal with the more generic case, where we'll have many posts, and they can come paginated, so a different category page will need a new API call.
+When fetching the list of posts per category, I'm doing an API call when changing the category: having just a few posts, would allow to keep all posts in the state and just filter them, but I wanted to deal with the generic case, where we'll have many posts, and they can come paginated, so a different category page will need a new API call.